Jhegson Méndez: São Paulo

 On 9 January 2023, Méndez joined Brazilian club São Paulo on a free transfer, signing a three-year contract.
+Rarely used in his first season, he was loaned to Spanish Segunda División side Elche on 1 February 2024.

+After no longer being part of the main team's plans, Méndez had his contract terminated by mutual consent on 8 January 2025.

+Return to Independiente del Valle

+On 21 January 2025, a few days after finalizing the procedures for his termination, Méndez was announced via X (formerly Twitter) as a reinforcement for Independiente del Valle.

 International career

 Méndez was a member of Ecuador’s 2017 South American U-20 Championship squad which reached the final of the tournament.

 In October 2018, Méndez was called up to the senior Ecuador national team by manager Hernán Darío Gómez for the first time.
 He made his debut on 11 September 2018, playing 73 minutes in a 2–0 friendly victory over Guatemala at Toyota Park, Bridgeview, Illinois.
 In May 2019, he was called into the squad for the 2019 Copa América, his first senior international tournament.
 After sitting out the first group game, Méndez started against Chile and drew a foul from goalkeeper Gabriel Arias to win a penalty, Ecuador's only goal of a 2–1 defeat.
 He started the following game, a 1–1 draw with Japan.
 Ecuador were eliminated after finishing bottom of Group C with one point.

-In June 2021, Mendez was named to the final roster for the 2021 Copa América.
+In June 2021, Méndez was named to the final roster for the 2021 Copa América.

+Méndez was named in the Ecuadorian squad for the 2022 FIFA World Cup.